 Tailored Caregiver Assessment and Referral (T-CARE): A tailored caregiver and assessment process designed to assist case managers who work with older adults create care plans tailored to meet the unique needs of each caregivers.
 “TCARE® is based on the Caregiver Identity Theory developed by Rhonda J.V.
 Montgomery and Karl Kosloski (Montgomery, Rowe, Kosloski, 2007).”

 Powerful Tools for Caregivers (PTC): Research studies find high rates of depression and anxiety among caregivers and increased vulnerability to health problems.
 PTC is an evidence-based program that improves self-care behaviors: (increased exercise, use of relaxation techniques and medical check ups.), management of emotions: (reduced guilt, anger, and depression) and use of Community Resources: (increased utilization of community services).
 The 90 minute class is given once a week for six consecutive weeks.
-To register for a PTC workshop, please call our Caregiver Program Coordinator, Megan Rhea, at (706) 650-5654 or visit the Georgia HealthMatters website by CLICKING HERE.
+To register for a PTC workshop, please call Kayla Brown, Caregiver Consultant at (706) 651-7350 or visit the Georgia HealthMatters website by CLICKING HERE.

-If you are interested in any of these Caregiver Programs, please contact our Caregiver Coordinator, Megan Rhea, at (706) 650-5654.
+If you are interested in any of these Caregiver Programs, please contact our Caregiver Consultant Kayla Brown, at (706) 651-7350.